ckan/ckan/README.txt

 ## Tests

+When starting from a clean system for the tests to run properly you will need
+to:

+  1. Create the basic db structure: $ bin/ckan-admin rebuild
+  2. Create some basic test data: $ bin/ckan-admin testdata

-To run the tests you should use py.test
+To run the tests you should use py.test:

+    $ py.test ckan/tests